-- Focus on your baby when you feed him—fully engage in the moment and show your complete attention.
+- Focus on your baby when you feed him.
+Fully engage in the moment and show your complete attention.

-You need to be good at reading both the hunger and fullness signs so that you can help your baby maintain his natural hunger-fullness cycle (which he was born with and which helps him eat just the right amounts of food).
+You need to be good at reading both the hunger and fullness signals so that you can help your baby maintain his natural hunger-fullness cycle (which he was born with and which helps him eat just the right amounts of food).

-Detachment.
-The reality of our modern world is that parents are very busy and they look for quick and convenient ways to achieve the mundane day-to-day tasks (me included).
-Sometimes parents streamline their chores by multi-tasking–and multi-tasking can invade the kitchen and feeding kids.
+The reality of our modern world is that parents are very busy and they look for quick and convenient ways to achieve the mundane day-to-day tasks faster and more efficiently (me included).

 How do you bond with your baby?
 And what gets in the way?